Last Update Monday 20th of August 7:15

 - Runway 05

-- Arrivals: please call us well before joining via the radio.
-If traffic permits, join right hand downwind for runway 23.
+- Arrivals: Please call Zoersel RADIO (123,805) well before joining the TRA, information will be provided.
+If traffic permits, join right hand downwind for runway 05.
 After landing vacate to the left.
 Take the exit leading to the parallel taxiway to join parking in the flightline.
 Do not take the taxiway leading to the clubhouse/fuel station unless otherwise instructed or with prior permission.

 - Departures: Before startup, contact Zoersel Radio on 123.805.
 After startup taxi to holding point runway 05 where you can do the run up.
 After departure, join the right hand circuit, where you can leave the circuit.

 Due to noise abatement procedures we kindly ask you to avoid the residential areas located around the airfield.